0nix/ggj21/twine/ending9.md

 And he won't for much longer.

 "You are the reason I have a job.
 To find and convict the greedy and the corrupt.
 This country is too good, too pure, too just for the likes of you.
 Hail the Republic!
 Hail the Worker!
 Hail!
 Hail!
 The Motherland will be glad I rid her of this pest!"
 He shouts with an alarmingly increasing incoherence.
+His face contorts and warps into painful expressions, as if his features were trying to break free from the flesh.

 [VARIANT 2]

 The Sergeant relaxed his grip on the gun, and lowered his trigger finger back to the grip.
 "If you think your position in this organization is secure, Sessler, let me disabuse of that notion immediately.
 They know everything.
 The cheating, the crummy detective work, the stealing, the women.
 Everything."
 He says, taunting Lieutenant Bayer who can't decide whether or not he's scared or irate.

 "The only reason why you're not behind bars right now is that the Motherland deserves to know of everything the blight on her body does!
 Let me tell you, you're a not a pest.
 You're a gangrene, Oskar Sessler.
 You and your lapdog are wounds on our Mother's body and as I live and breathe I will save Mother!
 I will cauterize the affliction and banish it!"
 He shouts with an alarmingly increasing incoherence.
+His face contorts and warps into painful expressions, as if his features were trying to break free from the flesh.

 [VARIANT 3]